Ritaprava95/Corona_Text_Classification_FastaiV2/README.md

 Text Classification Using FastAI V2

 # creating dev enviroment

-conda create -n fai_v2 python=3.8
+conda create -n fai_v2 python=3.8</br>

-conda activate fai_v2
+conda activate fai_v2</br>

-conda install -c pytorch fastai
+conda install -c fastai -c pytorch fastai</br>

-conda install jupyter
+conda install jupyter</br>

+## additional steps necessary for fastai2 text (this was nor required earlier but fastai did some changes on theie code so we have to do this in order to avoid errors)
+pip install transformers</br>
+pip install spacy-alignments

 # Key points to be noted